codewisp-ai/BurnoutScope-Final/README.md

 - Calendar load analysis — meeting overload, back-to-back blocks, focus time (optional)
 - Burnout score (0–100) with plain-English insight
 - Behavioral pattern detection across the 30-day window
+- **7-day burnout forecast** — projects your risk trajectory for the next week using linear regression on your last 14 days of commit data
+- **Burnout Pulse** — a per-session mood check-in that correlates your self-reported feeling with your actual burnout score over time
 - 30-day interactive timeline — scrollable, zoomable, filterable
 - Personalised recovery recommendations filtered by category and urgency
 - PDF export for timeline and recommendations